-Redacted modification - Please set out the modification(s) you consider necessary to make this section of the plan legally compliant and sound, in respect of any legal compliance or soundness matters you have identified above.
-As above the plan needs to go back to proper consultation with the residents of Grea

-Family Name Tunstall

-Given Name Susan

-Person ID 1287323

-Title JPA 1.2: Simister and Bowlee (Northern Gateway)

-Туре Web

-Include files PFE1287323_SOSWalshaw.pdf PFE1287323_SOSGeneral_Redacted.pdf PFE1287323_SOSElton.pdf PFE1287323_SOSSimister.pdf

-Soundness - Positively prepared?
-Unsound

-Soundness - Justified?
-Unsound

-Soundness - Consistent with national policy?
-Unsound

-Soundness - Effective?
-Unsound

-Compliance - Legally compliant?
-No
+Redacted modification

+- Please set out the

+modification(s) you

+consider necessary to

+make this section of the

+plan legally compliant

+and sound, in respect

+of any legal compliance

+or soundness matters

+you have identified

+above.

+This plan needs to go back to Regulation 18 of the Town and Country planning act a prepared with proper public engagement and consultation.

-Compliance - In accordance with the Duty to Cooperate?
-No
+Duty to Cooperate?

-Redacted reasons - Please give us details of why you consider the consultation point not to be legally compliant, is unsound or fails to comply with the duty to co-operate.
-Please be as precise as possible.
-Legality Failure to comply with Statement of Community Involvement Bury Council have failed to comply with their Statement of Community Involvement S Community Involvement (bury.gov.uk) at all stages of the creation of the plan.
-There w to residents of the initial call for sites and the amount spent on making residents awa disproportionately small (\Box 100 as per the response to a Freedom of Information requee to the effect it will have upon them.
-There has been a deliberate campaign of misinfor misleading statements to promote and "sell" the Plan to residents, rather than a pres facts e.g., residents only being told of the plans for their specific ward, and not being bigger picture across the borough, thus giving the impression that the impact is less has been an over reliance on residents finding things out for themselves on social me and thus a failure to engage with various groups due to over reliance on the use of s technology.
-There has been no access to public internet, e.g., in libraries, during Cov adversely and disproportionately affected older people and those from deprived back against the SCI 2.4 & 4.17.
+facts e.g., residents only being told of the plans for their specific ward, and not being bigger picture across the borough, thus giving the impression that the impact is less has been an over reliance on residents finding things out for themselves on social me and thus a failure to engage with various groups due to over reliance on the use of s technology.
+There has been no access to public internet, e.g., in libraries, during Covadversely and disproportionately affected older people and those from deprived backagainst the SCI 2.4 & 4.17.
 Countrywide, Covid restrictions are now lifted but restrict in place in Bury"s Statement of Community Involvement (SCI para 1.7).
-Consultation inaccessible in terms of language and terminology used and have been a deterrent t involved in the planning process as they have been wordy, long winded, and intrusive an irrelevant response rate.
+Consultation inaccessible in terms of language and terminology used and have been a deterrent to involved in the planning process as they have been wordy, long winded, and intrusive an irrelevant response rate.

 National Planning Policy Framework greenbelt protection clauses